System object: phased.ULA

 Voltage responses of the phased array.
 The output depends on whether the array supports polarization or not.

-Create a 4-element ULA and find the response of each element at the boresight.
-Plot the array response at 1 GHz for azimuth angles between –180 and 180 degrees.
+Create a 4-element ULA of isotropic antenna elements and find the response of each element at boresight.
+Plot the array response at 1 GHz for azimuth angles between -180 and 180 degrees.

 ha = phased.ULA('NumElements',4); fc = 1e9; ang = [0;0]; resp = step(ha,fc,ang); c = physconst('LightSpeed'); pattern(ha,fc,[-180:180],0,...
 'PropagationSpeed',c,...
 'CoordinateSystem','rectangular')